Find an Orthodontist near you

 There is no “standard” amount of shifting.
 Most of the time, it’s pretty minimal: the ligaments and fibres just need to “settle down” into their new positions.
 But other times, movement can be pronounced.
 The process is unpredictable and can vary widely between individuals.

-Either way, this is where your retainer comes in.
+This is where your retainer comes in.
 A retainer is an orthodontic device designed to hold your beautifully aligned teeth in position.
-It is incredibly important that you wear your retainer exactly as your orthodontist prescribes – which is generally every night for the long term.
+It is incredibly important that you wear your retainer exactly as your orthodontist prescribes – which is generally 24 hours a day (excluding when eating and brushing) to begin with, and overnight thereafter.
+Your orthodontist will advise you how often (e.g. how many nights per week) you need to wear your retainer, depending on when you finished your treatment.

-It’s always worth consulting a dentist to check on the health of your teeth and gums and sometimes shifting can be rectified by being more conscientious with your retainer.
-To avoid going back to braces, it is vital that you wear them as often as your orthodontist prescribed.
+To avoid going back to braces, it is vital that you wear your retainer as often as your orthodontist prescribed.
 Prevention is always key!

 How useful was this article?